vzcaffaro/programming-languages-2020/assignment-1.md

 ### An interpreter for concrete syntax (2 points)

+Checkout [the lecture notes](https://hackmd.io/@alexhkurz/HJVtVl068#Generating-a-Parser-from-a-Context-Free-Grammar) for the relevant workflow.

 Have a look at the [directory `Calculator3`](src/Calculator3).
 The file `Interpreter.hs` contains the function `eval`.
 The data type `Exp` will be generated automatically by `bnfc`  (see the lecture) from the grammar in `numbers.cf`:

     Plus.
 Exp ::= Exp "+" Exp1 ;